-A Stop 0x0000000A error in Windows XP is an annoying error that can occur during or after the installation of Windows XP and XP professional.
-In some cases it can occur after installing new hardware, drivers or in the process of upgrading to Windows XP.
-These stop messages, are text code error messages also known as blue screens of death (BSoD).
+A Stop 0x0000000A error in Windows is an annoying error that can occur during or after the installation of Windows or during an upgrade.
+It might also occur after installing new hardware, drivers, or when a processor tries to resume from a C1 idle state.
+These stop messages are text code error messages that also known as blue screens of death (BSoD).
 They almost always contain information that can help you diagnose and resolve the problem.

-- Stop 0xA messages encountered when performing an upgrade to Windows XP, are most likely due to an incompatible driver.
+- Stop 0x0A messages encountered when performing a Windows upgrade, are most likely due to an incompatible driver.
 One solution in these cases is to remove non required device drivers and system services (such as virus scanners) prior to running setup.
-Once you have successfully upgraded to Windows XP, obtain and install new Windows XP compatible drivers for your computers related hardware.
+Once you have successfully upgraded Window, obtain and install new Windows compatible drivers for your computers related hardware.

 - If the problem still occurs, your System Memory may be at fault.
 I've personally seen NEW Memory that was defective.
 You can check your system memory by using Memtest86+ .
-Simply burn the ISO to a CD or use This Version bootable from a USB flashdrive and boot your system from CD or USB to run the test.
+Simply burn this memtest86+ bootable USB version to a flash drive and boot your system from the USB to perform a memory test.